 The let the horse go crazy.

-Here the phrase 'go grazy' means to be set free with no controls.
-This usually leads to wild behaviour.
+Here the phrase 'go crazy' means to be set free with no controls.
+This usually leads to wild behavior.

 - At the beach I let my dog go crazy and run anywhere.

 - After a rainy day, I let the kids outside to go crazy.